MrManPew/rebalance-lnd/README.md

 The work done here reimplements the `lnd` call we rely on to get candidate routes for rebalances, `QueryRoutes`.
 It does so by using a python/igraph implementation of Yen's k-shortest path (ksp) algorithm using a few (hopefully smart) tricks to deal with the dynamic nature of fees in the network.
 There is a lot more to do though, hence the completely separate dev branch used here.
+**Make sure to chagne own_node_pubkey in pyqueryroutes**

 ## Installation